infinum/dotnet-handbook/Data storage/Entity Framework.md

 ```

-And that's it, the database tables are created, you can check them in the Server Explorer!
+And that's it, the database tables are created.
+You can check them in the Server Explorer!
 It's very easy and you don't need to use a single line of SQL!

 #### What to do when we updated the class and want to apply the changes to the database?